Have Time For A Call? Our Pedestrian Accident Attorneys Are Ready To Listen To You!

-In Nevada, victims of wrongful injuries, such as a pedestrian accident, may be entitled to various damages.
-These damages may include:
+In Nevada, victims of negligent accidents such as a pedestrian accidents, may be entitled to compensation.
+These may include:

 Keep in mind, Nevada is a partial fault state.
 This means that any individual involved in a car or pedestrian accident may be held responsible to some degree.
-Thus, if a pedestrian was hit by a car but they were jaywalking, the pedestrian may be considered 50% responsible, for example.
-This degree of responsibility affects an individual’s ability to be properly compensated.
-For this reason, it is very important to seek legal advice as soon as possible, even if the incident was in no way your fault.
-The opposing party will do everything possible to avoid blame and responsibility for damages.
+For example, if a pedestrian is struck by a vehicle, but happened to be jaywalking, they could be 50% responsible for the accident..
+Partial fault laws can make it more difficult for victims to be properly compensated.
+For this reason, it is important to seek legal advice as soon as possible.
+The opposing party will do everything possible to avoid responsibility for damages.